yuvrajpanwar/my-notes/projects/erp.pearlorganisation.in/whiteboard.md

 -[x] notes create | notes assign
 -[x] task QC logs { tasks that are created or assign for QC to department users }

+-[x] task QC logs {QC status of tasks that are created or assign for QC to manager's department users }

 # crm department                id=9
 -[x] project assign